greole/ginkgo-wiki/Tutorial-4:-Optimize:-Measuring-Performance.md

 Some notes
 ----------

 You can see that we always call `synchronize()` before calling the timer.
-This is to make sure that we are accurate that no other stray tasks pollute our timings and in general it is a good idea to do this especially in the case of the CUDA executor to get accurate timings.
+This is to make sure that no other stray tasks pollute our timings.
+In general, it is a good idea to do this to get accurate timings, especially in the case of the CUDA executor.